eloytomasnuin/MarvelApp/README.md

 ## Functionality

 The application starts with a 20 heroes list bring them from the Marvel Api, shows their photos, and name.
-If you want to know about one of them, click in one an shows more detail: descriptions, comics and histories where the appear.
+If you want to know about one of them, click in one an shows more detail: descriptions, comics and histories where they appear.